russelldesilva/ID_S10203242_RusselldeSilva_Assg1_website/README.md

 Acknowledgements
 I received inspiration for this project from FP1 personal branding assignment and with a lot of help from w3schools.com!
+Special thanks to my lecturer Mr Peter Hung for teaching us for 4 hours straight!